 - California Living Museum (Bakersfield Zoo): A family-friendly attraction focused on native California wildlife.

-Bakersfield is renowned for its Basque cuisine, a reflection of the city’s deep-rooted Basque heritage.
-Retirees can enjoy traditional family-style meals served at long trestle tables, featuring dishes like oxtail stew, garlic soup, and lamb chops.
-Some of the most popular Basque restaurants include:
+Bakersfield’s Basque cuisine is a must-try for newcomers.
+This food tradition reflects the city’s deep-rooted Basque heritage and offers hearty, family-style meals served at long trestle tables.
+Expect dishes like oxtail stew, garlic soup, and lamb chops.
+Popular Basque restaurants include:

 - Wool Growers: A classic spot for hearty Basque meals.